 Studies in the Eighteenth Century [book series], editor: https://boydellandbrewer.com/bb-authors-studies-in-the-eighteenth-century

 I work on the history of Franco-British relations in the 'long' eighteenth century, with a focus on transnational exchanges.
 My wider research interests lay in the fields of oceanic history, maritime borders and identities.

 A revised edition of my first book, published in French in 2008, was published in March 2016 with Cambridge University Press: The Channel.
 England, France and the Construction of a Maritime Border in the Eighteenth Century (Cambridge Social and Cultural Histories series): http://www.cambridge.org/us/academic/subjects/history/european-history-after-1450/channel-england-france-and-construction-maritime-border-eighteenth-century

 The Channel won the 2017 Leo Gershoy Award awarded by the American Historical Association for 'the most outstanding work published in English on any aspect of 17th- and 18th-century European history'.

-My new book The Society of Prisoners: Anglo-French Wars and Incarceration in the Eighteenth Century (Oxford University Press, Past & Present Series), out on 15 October 2019, explores British and French concepts and experiences of war captivity in the long eighteenth century, on a global scale.
+My recent book The Society of Prisoners: Anglo-French Wars and Incarceration in the Eighteenth Century (Oxford University Press, Past & Present Series), explores British and French concepts and experiences of war captivity in the long eighteenth century, on a global scale.
 I am also interested in the early history of customary international law.

 I am currently supervising the following PhD dissertations:

 - Christophe Gillain on French Exiles in the World (c.
 1640-1770)

 - Annalise Higgins on Interoceanic Canals and International Order (c.
 1850-1920)

 - Aoife O'Leary McNeice on International Philanthropy and the Great Irish Famine